pgmoneta/pgmoneta/doc/manual/user-01-quickstart.md

 pgmoneta-admin -f pgmoneta_users.conf user add
 ```

+For scripted use, the master key and user password can be provided using the `PGMONETA_PASSWORD` environment variable.

 We are now ready to run [**pgmoneta**][pgmoneta].

 See the **Configuration** charpter for all configuration options.